-- The consolidated financial statements were prepared according to the Egyptian Accounting Standards relevant Egyptian laws and regulations. - This is the first set of the Group's financial statements in which standard No. (48) Revenue from Contracts with Customers and standard No. (49) Lease Contracts was applied. - The Board of Directors approved the issuance of the translated consolidated financial statements on May 11, 2021.
+- The consolidated financial statements were prepared according to the Egyptian Accounting Standards and relevant Egyptian laws and regulations. - This is the first set of the Group's financial statements in which standard No. (48) Revenue from Contracts with Customers and standard No. (49) Lease Contracts were applied. - The Board of Directors approved the issuance of the translated consolidated financial statements on August 10, 2021.